TexasInstruments/edgeai-tensorlab/README.md

 - (2) In the extracted SDK, change directory to tidl folder (it has the form tidl_j7_xx_xx_xx_xx).
 Inside the tidl folder, change directory to **ti_dl/test/tvm-dlr** and run **prepare_model_compliation_env.sh** to install TVM Deep Learning compiler, DLR Deep Learning Runtime and their dependencies.
 In our SDK, we have support to use TVM+DLR to offload part of the graph into the underlying TIDL backend running on the C7x+MMA DSP, while keeping the unsupported layers running on the main ARM processor. <br>
 - (3) Inside the tidl folder, change directory to **ti_dl/test/tflrt** and run **prepare_model_compliation_env.sh** to install TFLite Runtime and its dependencies.
 In our SDK, we have support to use TFLite Runtime to offload part of the graph into the underlying TIDL backend running on the C7x+MMA DSP, while keeping the unsupported layers running on the main ARM processor.<br>

+Please also read the details below for obtaining teh ModelZoo and Datasets - these are also required to do the benchmarking.

+#### Requirement: ModelZoo
-This repository provides a few sample models and the corresponding config files.
-Additional models and config files that can be used in this benchmark are provided in another repository called **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)** as explained earlier.
+Models and config files that are used in this benchmark are provided in another repository called **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)**.
 Please see the documentation of that repository to understand how to clone it.
-After cloning, jacinto-ai-benchmark and jacinto-ai-modelzoo must be inside the same parent folder for the default settings to work without much effort.
+After cloning, jacinto-ai-benchmark and jacinto-ai-modelzoo must be inside the same parent folder for the default settings to work.

+Please clone that repository to use it.
+That repository uses git-lfs, so please install git-lfs before cloning.
+After cloning, **jacinto-ai-benchmark** and **jacinto-ai-modelzoo** must be in the same parent folder.

+The models are located in the folder [models](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/models)

+The config files for those models are located in the folder [configs](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/configs)

+#### Requirement: Datasets
+This benchmark code can use several datasets.
+In fact, the design of this code is flexible to add support for additional datasets easily.

+We already have support to download several of these datasets automatically - but this may not always work because the source URLs may change.
+For example the ImageNet download URL has changed recently and the automatic download no longer works.

+If you start the download and interrupt it in between, the datasets may be partially downloaded and it can lead to unexpected failures.
+If the download of a dataset is interrupted in between, delete that dataset folder manually to start over.

+Also, the download may take several hours even with a good internet connection.

+Because of all these reasons **it is a good idea to download datasets manually (especially ImageNet) ane make it available at the expected locations.** To make the datasets manually available, they should be placed at the locations specified for each dataset - if you have the datasets stored somewhere else, create symbolic links as necessary.

+The following link explains how to **[Obtain Datasets](./docs/datasets.md)** for benchmarking.

 ## Installation Instructions